shtouff/ec2debian-build-ami/README.md

-# debian "squeeze" bootstrapping script for EC2 #
+# debian "wheezy" bootstrapping script for EC2 #

-This is a fork of camptocamps bootstrapping script for EC2 AMIs.
+This is a fork of andsens script for EC2 AMIs.
 It creates a vanilla debian squeeze machine image, no latent logfiles no .bash_history or even apt package cache.
 The machine configuration this script creates has been thoroughly tested.

-*This script is only tested on debian squeeze.*
+*This script is only tested on debian wheezy (and not terribly well).*
 *You will need an EC2 server to run this bootstrapper.*

 ## Usage ##